 Quit Smoking

 Smoking damages blood vessels throughout the body, including those in the kidneys.
 This can reduce blood flow to the kidneys and impair their function.
-Quitting smoking is one of the best things you can do for your overall health, including your kidney health.
+But quitting smoking is one of the best things you can do for your overall health, including your kidney health.
 Seek support from your healthcare provider, friends, or family to help you quit smoking successfully.

 Get Regular Checkups